Diarrhea

 When to see a doctor

-Most cases of diarrhea resolve without treatment.
-However, severe diarrhea can cause dehydration, which can be life-threatening if untreated.
+Most cases of acute diarrhea go away without treatment.
+However, severe diarrhea (greater than 10 bowel movements a day or diarrhea where fluid losses are significantly greater than oral intake) can cause dehydration, which can be life-threatening if untreated.
 Dehydration is particularly dangerous in children, older adults and those with weakened immune systems.

-- Hasn't had a wet diaper in three or more hours
+- No wet diaper in three or more hours.

-- Has a dry mouth or tongue or cries without tears
+- A dry mouth or tongue or cries without tears.

-- Has a sunken appearance to the abdomen, eyes or cheeks
+- A sunken appearance to the abdomen, eyes or cheeks.

-- Has skin that doesn't flatten if pinched and released
+- Skin that doesn't flatten if pinched and released.

-- Your diarrhea lasts more than two days without improvement
+- Diarrhea lasts more than two days without improvement.

-- You become dehydrated — indicated by excessive thirst, dry mouth or skin, little or no urination, severe weakness, dizziness or lightheadedness, or dark-colored urine
+- Excessive thirst, dry mouth or skin, little or no urination, severe weakness, dizziness or lightheadedness, or dark-colored urine, which could indicate dehydration.